 What tools are needed for a hybrid workforce?

-For employees to participate seamlessly in the hybrid workforce, the following are needed:
+For employees to participate seamlessly in the hybrid workforce, the following tools and accommodations are needed:

 ● A central location that facilitates a safe and productive working environment, containing items such as office furniture, computer equipment, and internet technology, and meets all OSHA standards.